 - In a mixing bowl, whisk together egg and seasonings.

-- Mix in spaghetti squash, onions, and oat flour (or appropriate substitute).
+- Mix in spaghetti squash, onions, and almond flour or ground flax. (or oat flour, if using)

 - Heat a cast iron skillet over medium high heat then add fat to melt.